My thoughts on writing effective response letters for journal revisions.

 In my opinion, this mechanism of a multi-round review process, where the authors and reviewers can engage in a conversation about a piece of research, is liberating in comparison to fire-and-forget one-shot conference rejections, and ultimately leads to better science.
 But that’s the topic of another blog post and not the point I am trying to make today.

 When submitting a new version of a paper in response to a revision request, it is often required that the authors also submit a letter that discusses reviewer feedback from the previous round and outlines the changes made to the paper in response.
 Every time we get to the point when my students need to write such a response letter, I find myself reiterating the same basic guidelines.
 To save myself some time and effort, I decided to write a small guide on how to do this instead.
-Then I realized that there are probably others in the community who would benefit from such a guide, so I decided to post it online (as I write this, we are getting very close to the second round for the IEEE VIS 2017 conferences, so this is foremost in my mind).
+Then I realized that there are probably others in the community who would benefit from such a guide, so I decided to post it online.

 Format of a Revision Letter